-Any new build properties constructed within the scope of the Infill as detailed on WWU maps must pay the mains Infill contribution for each property to be connected whilst the Infill is live.
+Any connections, including IGT networks, made within the Infill area as detailed on WWU maps must pay the mains Infill contribution for each property to be connected whilst the Infill is live

-Any new build properties outside the Infill area will be treated as normal connections from the nearest relevant main including any mains laid as part of the Infill scheme but will not pay a mains contribution charge.
+Any connections outside the Infill area will be treated as normal connections from the nearest relevant main including any mains laid as part of the Infill scheme they will not pay a mains contribution charge.
+This is subject to the network having sufficient capacity, if not reinforcement may be required and economic test applied accordingly.